 Sample fresh seafood, local Greek dishes and Mediterranean classics, all for reasonable prices.
 A main meal and a drink in most places will cost 15-20 euros per person.

-For a complete guide to the best restaurants in Lindos, check out our Lindos eating out recommendations here.
+For a complete Lindos travel guide to the best restaurants on offer, check out our Lindos eating out recommendations here.

 The best Lindos bars and nightlife